-The ADF4360-2 has a simple SPI-compatible serial interface for writing to the device.
+The ADF4360-0 has a simple SPI-compatible serial interface for writing to the device.
 CLK, DATA, and LE control the data transfer.
-When LE goes high, the 24 bits that are clocked into the appropriate register on each rising edge of CLK are transferred to the appropriate latch.
+When LE goes high, the 24 bits that have been clocked into the appropriate register on each rising edge of CLK are transferred to the appropriate latch.
 See Figure 2 for the timing diagram and Table 5 for the latch truth table.

 The maximum allowable serial clock rate is 20 MHz.
-This means that the maximum update rate possible is 833 kHz or one update every 1.2 μ s.
-This is certainly more than adequate for systems that have typical lock times in hundreds of microseconds.
+This means that the maximum update rate possible is 833 kHz or one update every 1.2 μs .
+This is more than adequate for systems that have typical lock times in hundreds of microseconds.